 Prior to joining the firm, Sean earned a Doctor of Philosophy degree, conferred with Highest Distinction, in Sociology from Carleton University in Ontario, Canada, and worked as an assistant professor, adjunct research professor, and lecturer of critical security studies at several Canadian universities in British Columbia, Manitoba, and Ontario.
-She also worked as a Principal Investigator & Endowed Research Fellow for the Ottawa-based Social Sciences and Humanities Research Council.
-Sean also earned a Bachelor of Arts in Sociology and a Master of Arts in Sociology from Memorial University of Newfoundland in St. John's, Newfoundland, Canada.
+She worked as a Principal Investigator & Endowed Research Fellow for the Ottawa-based Social Sciences and Humanities Research Council.

 A proud Canadian, Sean chose to put her roots down in West Virginia.
-She is fluent in French and enjoys gardening and traveling with her husband, Steve, and daughter, Emily, as well as hiking in the state’s forests with her dog, Joni.
+She is fluent in French and enjoys hiking in the state’s forests with her dog, Joni.
 She attends as many local outdoor sporting events as she can, and she always roots for the underdog.

 - Commonwealth of Massachusetts, 2020